mng827/ecg-classification-public/reports/REPORT.md

 might still be decreasing but the validation loss could be increasing.
 Early stopping stops the training process when some validation metric is not moving in the right direction.
-In this case, I monitor the validation average F1 score and stop training if it is not increasing.
+In this case, I monitor the validation average F1-score and stop training if it is not increasing.

 I have also added a training callback to reduce the learning rate when the validation loss plateaus.
 This helps in fitting the model.